vpekar/forecastml/README.md

 * [keras](https://keras.io/) (optional, required only for using LSTM)

-All the packages come installed with [Anaconda](https://conda.io/docs/user-guide/install/download.html), except keras, stldecompose, and xgboost, which can be installed with conda:
+All the packages come installed with [Anaconda](https://conda.io/docs/user-guide/install/download.html), except keras, stldecompose, and xgboost, which can be installed with conda or pip:

 ```
+$ pip install stldecompose
-conda install <package name>
+$ conda install -c conda-forge xgboost
 ```

 To install keras, follow these [instructions](https://keras.io/#installation).